-10. Backwater Check Valve
+10. Backwater Valve / Backflow Prevention Device

-Gravity sewer laterals connecting houses having a finished floor elevation less than 12" above the top elevation of the nearest upstream structure (manhole) shall have a backwater check valve as required by the Uniform Plumbing Code.
-When conditions exist where the sewage cannot overflow on the area surrounding such installation without damage to property, a Backwater Check Valve and Shutoff System shall be installed.
+Gravity sewer laterals connecting houses having a finished floor elevation less than 12" above the top elevation of the nearest upstream structure (manhole) shall have a backwater valve as required by the Uniform Plumbing Code.
+When conditions exist where the sewage cannot overflow on the area surrounding such installation without damage to property, a Backwater Valve shall be installed.
+The Backwater Valve shall be installed upstream of the property line cleanout, as shown on District Standard Drawing No. 13